ArneClaerhout/color_planar_graphs/README.md

 ## Setup

-Firstly, make sure you are working in Unix.
+Firstly, make sure you are working in a Unix-like environment.

 ### Plantri

-To check all graphs, we will use a simple planar graph generator called `plantri`.
+To check all graphs, we will use a planar graph generator called `plantri`.
 To be able to use plantri, first, change the directory to plantri55 by executing this command:

 ```